 In 2018, 73% was the pass rate for Certified Professional Coder (CPC) from the Academy of Professional Certified Coders –one of the most recognized and respected medical coding certification in the healthcare industry.

 In 2018, 87% of HIM students said The HIM program taught me how to manage my time efficiently while functioning in a healthcare/HIM environment.

-HIM graduates will be able to work at acute care hospitals, clinics, behavioral healthcare facilities, hospice, home care, health care government agencies, EHR vendors, insurance companies, and Managed Care Organizations.
-Opportunities for certification include Certified Professional Coder (CPC), Certified Professional Coder, CCA – Certified Coding Association, and others.
+HIM graduates will be able to work at acute care hospitals, clinics, behavioral healthcare facilities, hospice, home care, healthcare government agencies, EHR vendors, insurance companies, and Managed Care Organizations.
+Opportunities for certification include Certified Professional Coder (CPC) and Certified Coding Associate (CCA).

 Students entering the HIM program must meet the college’s general admissions requirements, as well as program specific admission requirements.
 Program specific admission requirements include:

-- Completion of the Health Information Management Application for Admission packet and letter of intent, including criminal background check.
+- Completion of the Health Information Management Application for Admission packet, including a letter of intent and criminal background check and drug screening.

 - Students may receive college credit for verified on-the-job experience.

 - Courses taken out of suggested sequence must have the approval of the program advisor.

 The Health Information Management Program has clinical affiliation agreements with clinical agencies to ensure student safety.
 If students cannot comply with these contractual requirements, they will not be able to participate in clinical experiences and will be asked to withdraw from the program.
 General guidelines follow: